cpojer/mootools-filemanager/README.md

 ![Screenshot](http://cpojer.net/Scripts/FileManager/FileManager.png)

 *Please Note:* This is currently a pre-release.
-The final 1.0 version is going to be released "soon"
+The final 1.0 version is going to be released "soon".

 ### Features